-We agree with Amanda Spielman, the chief inspector for schools for England, that parents should not expect schools to police children's eating and exercise, or toilet train pupils.
+We believe that parents should not expect schools to police children's eating and exercise, or toilet train pupils.
 We teach children about the importance of healthy eating and having regular exercise but we do expect children to come to school toilet trained which is a prerequisite of entry to this school.